oniseven/CI3-AdminLTE/README.md

 In this repo I use `CodeIgniter 3.1.13` and `AdminLTE 3.2.0` for the admin template.

 So if you are looking for a ready to use CodeIgniter 3 with AdminLTE Template, feel free to clone this repo and tweak it according to your needs.
+Also, not all example page of AdminLTE is available in here, because that is not the point of this repo.

-This repo also come with `Datatables` example usage and different concept of using `Model` and `Core Model` and also `Dynamic Menus`.
+This repo come with `Datatables` example usage and different concept of using `Model` and `Core Model` and also `Dynamic Menus`.
 That might gonna need a tweak here and there depend on your personal preference.

 # Can I use it with other Admin Template?